swift-server/guides/heroku.md

 ### Set Stack

-As of 13 September 2018, Heroku’s default stack is Heroku 18, we need it to be 16 for vapor.
+As of 13 September 2018, Heroku’s default stack is Heroku 18, we need it to be 16 for swift projects.

 ```bash
 heroku stack:set heroku-16 -a your-apps-name-here